jan-alexander/qac/README.md

 That's basically it.
 Run `qac --output=topic.html topic.qa`, and you will have your question converted to a HTML page.
 If you want to comment a line out, simply put a `#` in front of it.

+To create text files, that can be imported by Anki, run:

+  `qac --output=topic.txt --generator=anki topic.qa`

+Make sure to check the `Allow HTML` checkbox.

 ### Supported Formattings

   - Bold: Surround a word with `*`, e.g. `*strong*`